 The PPA R37 SelectTM Channel FM Receiver features a Seek/Scan function channel selector with access to 17 pre-set wideband frequencies between 72-76 MHz.
 The stylish, impact-resistant receiver offers crystal clear audio and is compatible with any Williams Sound Personal PA wideband transmitter.
 The system is expandable, accommodating any number of listeners.
 Receivers include a detachable belt-clip for hands-free operation.
 A standard 3.5 mm stereo phone jack accommodates low-impedance mono earphones, headphones and neckloops (the ADA accessibility requirements for hearing assistance, requires one neckloop per four receivers or a minimum of two).
 The PPA R37 receiver is equipped with a integrated volume on/off switch and a green LED power on indicator.
 The green power on LED will illuminate red indicating low battery power.
 The PPA R37 receiver operates on two AA alkaline batteries for 50 hours of long-lasting operation.
 A battery selector switch inside the battery compartment also permits use of NiMH rechargeable batteries.
 Operating time with NiMH rechargeable batteries is approximately 32 hours.

 The PPA R37-8 Eight-Channel Receiver on right is flexible and simple to use.
 It features a user friendly rotary channel selector switch with access to 8 pre-set wideband frequencies between 72-76 MHz.
 The PPA R37-8 is digitally synthesized for great audio clarity and stability.
 It is compatible with the following Williams Sound transmitters: PPA T45, PPA T46, and PPA T27.
-A versatile 3.5mm stereo/mono jack allows for a variety of earphone and headphone options, and is neckloop/telecoil-equipped-hearing-aid compatible.
+A versatile 3.5mm stereo/mono jack allows for a variety of earphones, headphones and/or hearing aid compatible neckloops to be connected.

 The PPA R38 Multi-Channel FM receiver share the same ergonomically design features as the select-channel receiver.
 A on-screen channel selector with easy access to 17 pre-set, wideband frequencies (72-76 MHz) easily lets the user select the appropriate channel.
 It is digitally synthesized for exceptional audio clarity and stability.
 Other features include digital tuning, digital squelch and battery-saving sleep mode.
 A new stereo jack paired with the mono jack adds compatibility with a variety of earphones/headphones.
 The battery life for the PPA R38 is approximately 50 hours with alkaline batteries and 32 hours with BAT-026-2 1500 mAh rechargeable NiMH batteries.